What is noow.world

 We aim to get 60,000 users by month 7 after the soft launch.

-Based on desk research and people guerrilla interviews, we created two proto-personas to cover the range of approaches, as well as, to stay anchored in users’ needs.
+Based on desk research and guerrilla interviews, we identified our target audience and created proto-personas to cover the range of approaches, as well as, to stay anchored in users’ needs.

 Julie, the newcomer